Tinnitus is a noise in the ears. It is experienced by 10 to 15% of the population.

 Interpretation of findings

-In some cases, tinnitus may indicate retrocochlear pathology, such as an vestibular schwannoma Vestibular Schwannoma A vestibular schwannoma, also called an acoustic neuroma, is a Schwann cell–derived tumor of the 8th cranial nerve.
+In some cases, tinnitus may indicate retrocochlear pathology, such as an vestibular schwannoma Vestibular Schwannoma A vestibular schwannoma (acoustic neuroma) is a Schwann cell–derived tumor of the 8th cranial nerve.
 Symptoms include unilateral hearing loss.
-Diagnosis is based on audiology... read more (benign but invasive tumor originating from the vestibular portion of the 8th cranial nerve in the internal auditory canal).
+Diagnosis is based on audiology and confirmed by... read more (benign but invasive tumor originating from the vestibular portion of the 8th cranial nerve in the internal auditory canal).

 It is important to note whether the tinnitus is unilateral because vestibular schwannomas may manifest only with unilateral tinnitus.
 This diagnosis is more likely if there is also unilateral sensorineural hearing loss or asymmetric hearing loss with worse hearing in the ear with tinnitus.